 Amish Fence Puller

 Installing any fence can be a lot of work.
-Many people avoid it, because of that.
-Even more, they’ll avoid putting in wire fences, whether chicken wire, livestock wire, or bar fire, as well as chain-link fences.
-That’s not because those wire fences are any harder to build than wood privacy fences, it’s because they don’t have a fence puller.
-Somehow, we’ve all gotten the idea that pulling a fence taut is difficult.
+Many people avoid it because of that.
+Even more, they’ll avoid putting in wire fences, whether chicken wire, livestock wire, bar fire, or chain-link fences.
+That’s not because those wire fences are more complicated to build than wood privacy fences; they don’t have a fence puller.
+Somehow, we’ve all understood that pulling a fence taut is difficult.

 Fortunately, the Amish people don’t think that way.
-As a people, the Amish are interesting, because of their unique lifestyle.
-They’ve decided to leave many of the modern conveniences aside, opting for a simpler way of life.
-So in many cases they do things the old ways or just come up with their own ways of doing them.
-Many of those are unique, easy to work with, and just as useful for us, as they are for the Amish people who use them every day.
+As a people, the Amish are attractive because of their unique lifestyle.
+They’ve decided to leave many modern conveniences aside, opting for a more straightforward way of life.
+So, in many cases, they do things the old way or devise ways of doing them.
+Many of those are unique, easy to work with, and just as applicable for us as for the Amish people who use them daily.

-When you have to do things by hand all the time, it’s natural to look for the simple ways.
-That’s an important part of what makes the Amish ways of doing things so good.
-Just because their tools might not be driven by electric motors and gasoline engines, doesn’t mean they aren’t good.
+When you always have to do things by hand, it’s natural to look for simple ways.
+That’s an essential part of what makes the Amish ways of doing things so good.
+Just because electric motors and gasoline engines might not drive their tools doesn’t mean they aren’t good.
 When all you’ve got is muscle power to get the work done, efficiency counts for a lot.

-Hence the Amish fence Puller, about the simplest way there is for pulling any sort of wire fence.
+Hence, the Amish fence Puller is the most straightforward way to pull any wire fence.
 The same tool will work pretty much just the same, regardless of the kind of fence you are using.
-About the only thing that might cause a need to make a different fence puller, is if a different size fence material is being used.
+The only thing that might cause a need to make a different fence puller is if a different size fence material is being used.

 Building the Amish Fence Puller

 The Amish fence puller is simplicity itself.
-Made from two pieces of 2”x 4”, it gets the job done, with no muss, no fuss.
-The two pieces of 2”x 4” should be cut slightly shorter than the height of the fence material it will be used with.
-So if 5’ fencing is going to be installed, the 2”x 4”s should be cut to 4”- 6”.
+Made from two pieces of 2”x 4”, it does the job with no fuss.
+The two pieces of 2”x 4” should be cut slightly shorter than the height of the fence material used.
+So if 5’ fencing is installed, the 2”x 4”s should be cut to 4”- 6”.
 This will keep the puller from dragging on the ground and getting in the way of helping to stretch the fence.

 The two pieces of 2”x 4” will need to be bolted together via a line of Carriage bolts down the center.
 Anything from ¼” to ½” diameter bolts can be used, but 4” long, 3/8” diameter bolts are just about perfect.
-Several bolts are needed, spaced about 8” apart, down the centerline, so that they can be used to clamp the 2”x 4”s around the wire fence.
-Drill the holes with the boards together, to ensure that the holes are aligned.
-Before separating the boards, make alignment marks on one side, with a permanent marker, to help prevent attempting to put the fence puller together out of alignment.
+Several bolts are needed, spaced about 8” apart, down the centerline, so that they can be used to clamp the 2”x 4” around the wire fence.
+Drill the holes with the boards together to ensure that the holes are aligned.
+Before separating the boards, make alignment marks on one side with a permanent marker to help prevent attempting to put the fence puller together out of alignment.

-Ideally, the 2”x 4” that the head of the carriage bolts is going to be installed into needs to have a snug fit on the bolts, to keep them from falling out.
-So drill both boards with a drill bit to match the diameter of the bolts being used.
-Then take the boards apart and drill through the hole in the second board (the nut side) with a 1/16” to 1/8” larger bit, giving the bolts more clearance on that side.
+Ideally, the 2”x 4” that the head of the carriage bolts will be installed into must have a snug fit on the bolts to keep them from falling out.
+So, drill both boards with a drill bit to match the bolts’ diameter.
+Then, take the boards apart and drill through the hole in the second board (the nut side) with a 1/16” to 1/8” more significant bit, giving the bolts more clearance on that side.
 That will make it easier to assemble the fence puller when using it.

 barbed wire fence